P1mak/intern-Projects/07August.md

   <li>  4 Components As FAQs,How to guide, Chat Support, Raise a ticket.</li>
  <li>   below this Whatever the conversation as been done that will be in Rescent Conversation box</li>
   <li>  in footer The messege send box </li>
-  <li>Known the Basics things that what I have to Do Actually in the FLowCard App </li>
-  <li>Started The Work on Maps And have to Add some components in it</li>

 </ol>